networkx/networkx/INSTALL.rst

     $ pip install networkx

-This install NetworkX without any dependencies.
+This installs NetworkX without any dependencies.
 In order to make use of additional functionality in NetworkX, it is recommended to install the default scientific Python dependencies (e.g. ``numpy``, ``scipy``, ``matplotlib``)::